Configuring and managing templates for Azure Information Protection

 - Allow Macros (common name) is automatically added.
 This usage right is required for the Azure Information Protection bar in Office apps.

 Published and Archived settings display as Enabled: On and Enabled: Off respectively on the Label pane.
 For templates that you want to retain but not be visible to users or services, set these templates to Enabled: Off.

 You cannot copy or delete a template in the Azure portal.
 When the template is converted to a label, you can configure the label to stop using the template by selecting Not configured for the Set permissions for documents and emails containing this label option.
 Or, you can delete the label.
 In both scenarios however, the template is not deleted and remains in an archived state.

 Deleting templates using the PowerShell Remove-AipServiceTemplate cmdlet is permanent.
 You can also use this PowerShell cmdlet for templates that are not converted to labels.
 However, to ensure that previously protected content can be opened and used as intended, we usually advise against deleting templates.
 As a best practice, delete templates only if you are sure they were not used to protect documents or emails in production.
-As a precaution, you might want to consider first exporting the template as a backup, by using the Export-AipServiceTemplate cmdlet.
+As a precaution before permanently deleting a template using PowerShell, consider exporting the template as a backup, using the Export-AipServiceTemplate cmdlet.

 Currently, if you edit and save a departmental template, it removes the scope configuration.
 The equivalent of a scoped template in the Azure Information Protection policy is a scoped policy.
 If you convert the template to a label, you can select an existing scope.